AlexOrtiz5/Social_Media/README.md

   - Analyzing Influencer Overlap / Cross-Platform Presence: A key aspect of understanding the ecosystem has been to identify and quantify influencers with a presence across multiple social media platforms.
 This involves standardizing influencer names for accurate matching and then calculating the unique and overlapping sets of creators, revealing patterns of multi-channel influence.
 While currently undergoing debugging due to name inconsistencies, this analysis remains a crucial component of our holistic understanding.

 # Conclusion
-  This project thoroughly analyzed social media influencer data from Instagram, TikTok, and YouTube.
-We focused on audience scale (subscriber tiers), engagement rates, content categories, and audience geography.
+  This project has thoroughly analyzed social media influencer data from Instagram, TikTok, and YouTube, focusing on a multi-faceted understanding of digital influence.
+We've conducted in-depth explorations of audience scale through segmented subscriber tiers, normalized engagement rates, diverse content categories, and audience geography.

-  Our process involved rigorous data cleaning and preparation, including handling diverse data formats and standardizing metrics.
-This allowed us to perform in-depth analyses like comparing content niche performance across platforms and initiating influencer overlap detection (currently being refined).
+  Our process has involved rigorous and robust data cleaning and preparation, including handling diverse data formats and standardizing metrics through a centralized preprocessing pipeline.
+This allowed us to perform sophisticated analyses such as identifying high-performing outliers, comparing content niche performance across platforms, and notably, examining how engagement rates vary specifically across different influencer tiers.
+We have also initiated influencer overlap detection, which continues to be a point of refinement.

-  Through comprehensive analysis and targeted visualizations, we've achieved a holistic understanding of what drives success and influence on each platform, and how they compare in the dynamic social media landscape.
+  Through these comprehensive analyses and targeted visualizations, we've achieved a holistic understanding of what drives success and influence on each platform, and how they compare within the dynamic social media landscape, providing valuable insights into platform-specific audience engagement dynamics.

 # Contact
   linkedin, github, medium, etc